Introduction: DIY Cloth Face Mask

 Infection occurs when someone breathes in airborne droplets, or when they touch their mouth, nose or eyes with hands covered in virus particles that have fallen out of the air onto counters, hand rails, floors or other surfaces.

-Wearing a face mask stops people from becoming infected in two ways:
+Wearing a face mask helps stop people from becoming infected in two ways:

 1) By blocking most airborne droplets filled with virus from being inhaled